madskristensen/OpenCommandLine/README.md

   - `%platform%` - Active build platform (x86/x64/AnyCPU)
 - **Always open at solution level** - Always open at the solution root regardless of selection
 - **Open files at project level** - Open at project root when a document is active
+- **Open at Git repository root** - Always open at the Git repository root folder
+- **Run as Administrator** - Launch terminals with elevated (Administrator) privileges

 ### Execute Script Files